MOCK: an Algorithm for Learning Nonparametric Differential Equations via Multivariate Occupation Kernel Functions: Abstract

 \section{Abstract}

-Learning a nonparametric system of ordinary differential equations (ODEs) from $n$ trajectory snapshots in a $d$-dimensional state space requires learning $d$ functions of $d$ variables.
-Explicit formulations scale quadratically in $d$ unless additional knowledge about system properties, such as sparsity and symmetries, is available.
-In this work, we propose a linear approach to learning using the implicit formulation provided by vector-valued Reproducing Kernel Hilbert Spaces.
-By rewriting the ODEs in a weaker integral form, which we subsequently minimize, we derive our learning algorithm.
-The minimization problem's solution for the vector field relies on multivariate occupation kernel functions associated with the solution trajectories.
-We validate our approach through experiments on highly nonlinear simulated and real data, where $d$ may exceed 100.
-We further demonstrate the versatility of the proposed method by learning a nonparametric first order quasilinear partial differential equation.
+Learning a nonparametric system of ordinary differential equations from trajectories in a $d$-dimensional state space requires learning $d$ functions of $d$ variables.
+Explicit formulations often scale quadratically in $d$ unless additional knowledge about system properties, such as sparsity and symmetries, is available.
+In this work, we propose a linear approach, the multivariate occupation kernel method (MOCK), using the implicit formulation provided by vector-valued reproducing kernel Hilbert spaces.
+The solution for the vector field relies on multivariate occupation kernel functions associated with the trajectories and scales linearly with the dimension of the state space.
+We validate through experiments on a variety of simulated and real datasets ranging from 2 to 1024 dimensions.
+MOCK outperforms all other comparators on 3 of the 9 datasets on full trajectory prediction and 4 out of the 9 datasets on next-point prediction.